-Growers also needed to plant a much greater number of seeds because they already knew at least half of the seeds would become male plants once they mature and would eventually endanger the entire crop.
+Growers also needed to plant a much greater number of seeds because they already knew at least half of the seeds would become male plants once they matured and would eventually endanger the entire crop.

 Feminized seeds are produced through genetic manipulation.
 The easiest way to describe it is that it is a process where it’s essential to entice a female weed plant to create pollen because male plants are naturally the only ones that can produce it.